 A Lack Of Communication

 Take a look around the office – is everybody dutifully working away and focusing on their workload?
 On the face of it, this appears to be a positive thing.
 Although they aren’t speaking, your team is concentrating on being productive, which is their job.

-However, the fact that there is silence in the room is revealing, according to CareerBliss.
+However, the fact that there is silence in the room is revealing.
 Firstly, it highlights that colleagues aren’t comfortable working with each other.
 As a result, they can’t solve problems or share information.

 Alternatively, it’s a sign that they are scared of the repercussions of openly talking in the office.

 The company perks are pretty extensive in your view.
 As long as everybody works hard, they’ll earn more money.
 There’s nothing bad about that.

 LifeWorks disagrees because the business that is dedicated to corporate welfare has a revealing stat.
 60% of job seekers say that perks are major incentives when choosing an employer, whereas 80% of employees prefer benefits over a pay rise.